mundruid/cyberdata-mlai/README.md

 # cyberdata-mlai

-This repository includes a full example of the data processing cycle that includes:
+This repository includes research and findings demonstrating the data processing cycle that includes:

 - Reading, cleaning, and pre-processing raw data,
 - Exploratory Data Analysis (EDA) with statistical and graphical techniques,